1. Introduction

 You can delete cookies stored on your device at any time:

-- Use privacy or incognito mode in your browser, which automatically deletes cookies after closing the browser
+• Browse in privacy or incognito mode, which automatically deletes cookies after closing the browser

 6.3 Effects of Disabling Cookies

-Please note that if you choose to disable or delete cookies, it may affect the following functionalities:
+Please note that if you choose to disable or delete cookies, it may affect the following features:

-- The website may not remember your language preference
+• The website may not remember your language preferences

-- Some website features may not function properly
+• Certain website functionalities may not work properly

-- We cannot collect anonymous usage statistics to improve the website
+• We would be unable to collect anonymous usage statistics to improve the website

-In addition to our own cookies, we may also use services from third-party providers that also set cookies on your device.
+In addition to our own cookies, we may also use services from third-party providers who set cookies on your device.

 We cannot control the use of third-party cookies.
 For more information on how third parties use cookies, please refer to their respective privacy policies: